bonkzwonil/voiceAtis/README.md

    * Open a command window in the Python-Script folder
    * Run `pip install pyttsx`

+An upload to pypi is on my roadmap.

 ## Usage
 * Start the script "voiceAtis.py"
    * If you would like to see the command output, open it from console. `python voiceAtis.py`
 * Start your sim and start a flight.
 * Tune the ATIS frequency of the airport where you are parking.
    * Don't forget to activate receive mode of the radio (COM1 or COM2)